-If there are lectures/events (on or off-campus) that relate to our class content, 2 extra credit points may be earned if the student submits a one paragraph summary relating the event to something we have learned in class.
+If there are lectures/events (on or off-campus) that relate to our class content, extra credit points may be earned if the student submits a one paragraph summary relating the event to something we have learned in class.
 This paragraph is due within one week of the event/viewing/reading.
-Maximum points that can be earned for the quarter is 6 which includes the class evaluation.
+Points that can be earned for the quarter includes the class evaluation.
 Must have proof of submission.